 “And should we win the day, the Fourth of July will no longer be known as an American holiday, but as the day the world declared in one voice: ‘We will not go quietly into the night!
 We will not vanish without a fight!
 We’re going to live on!
 We’re going to survive!’
 Today we celebrate our Independence Day!” –President Thomas Whitmore

-Within my circle of friends, Independence Day was probably the most anticipated movie of 1996.
+Within my circle of friends in high school, INDEPENDENCE DAY was probably the most anticipated movie of 1996.
 From the moment the teaser was shown during the Super Bowl that year, we were all looking forward to what this film would bring.

 As far as I’m concerned, Independence Day delivered.